GDC: Pandemic is clobbering indie game devs and freelancers

 Toll on quality of life, productivity, mental and emotional health

 Poor communication, isolation, and lack of access to critical tools are some of the common challenges devs are dealing with right now.
 Nearly half of game makers feel working from home has lowered their productivity, and a third of developers said they’ve experienced a decrease in creativity while working from home.
-While productivity and creativity may have decreased for many developers, the amount of hours worked has increased for nearly half of the developer respondents.
+While productivity and creativity may have decreased for many, the amount of hours worked has increased for nearly half of respondents.

 Game makers say isolation, lack of communication, deteriorating work/life balance, and childcare demands are some of the most difficult parts of working from home.
 Despite these issues, only one out of 10 developers feel safe going back to work in an office right now.